-After a bad business partnership, DOTS was suddenly shut down, followed by the Stradbroke Island section of BIN, then eventually BIN itself was replaced with a one shot wonder “The Curlew Crier”.
+After a very bad business partnership, DOTS was suddenly shut down followed by the Stradbroke Island section of BIN, then eventually BIN itself was replaced, without notice or permission with a one-shot wonder “The Curlew Crier”.
 I paid for the printing expenses, but never got a cent in advertising income.
 I got well and truly done over.

 I’m not your usual cat when it comes to advertising in business in general.
 Some say, foolishly, but I take people at their word.
 As my word is my bond, generally I dislike the idea of contracts, but acknowledge that there may come a day…